SharedSmally/doc/eclipse/emf/EMF.md

 - Use a modeling tool that works with EMF
 - Create the XMI document directly, using an XML or text editor
 - Export the XMI document from a modeling tool such as Rational Rose
-- Annotate Java interfaces with model properties
+- Annotate Java interfaces with model properties: @model in Interface
 - Use XML Schema to describe the form of a serialization of the model

 The model interface (inherits from EObject) and implementation can be generated from the model.

+## EMF.Edit Code Generator
+platform:/resources/\*.xml
+Generate Model/Edit/Editor/Test Code from XMI, XSD. ... from EMF Model/Project using JET.
+Java Emitter Templates,

+JET (EMF Code Generator UI plugin), provides an expressive and powerful mechanism for generating arbitrary text files.
+JET is provided by the Eclipse Modeling Framework (EMF) and is used extensively in EMF's code generation framework to implement Java code generation.

 ## Relationship
 - One-way references